llm-case-studies/whowhe2wha/Docs/TECHNOLOGY_STACK.md

 -   **Tailwind CSS:** A utility-first CSS framework used for all styling.
 It allows for rapid prototyping and building a custom design system directly in the HTML.
 The configuration is defined in a `<script>` tag in `index.html` for simplicity and supports multiple themes (dark, light, focus).

+### PWA & Offline Support

+-   **Web App Manifest (`manifest.json`):** A manifest file is provided to describe the application to the browser, allowing it to be installed on the user's home screen or desktop.
+It defines the app's name, icons, and display mode for a seamless, standalone experience.
+-   **Service Workers:** A service worker script is used to provide core Progressive Web App features.
+It caches the application shell, enabling instant loading on subsequent visits and allowing the app to function even when offline.

 ### Browser APIs

 -   **Web Speech API (`SpeechRecognition`):** This browser-native API is used to implement the voice-to-text dictation feature in the "Add Event" form.